 In \cite{ACR98}, it showed that {\em quick hitting set generators} (HSGs) can replace {\em quick pseudorandom generators} to derandomize any probabilistic {\em two-sided error} algorithms.
-An important result in \cite{ACR98} is that if a logarithmic price quick hitting set generator exists then $\mathcal{BPP}=\mathcal{P}$.
-By these, we can show such a HSG does not exist.
+An important result in \cite{ACR98} is that if a logarithmic price quick-hitting set generator exists, then $\mathcal{BPP}=\mathcal{P}$.
+By these, we can show such an HSG does not exist.